khaors/geocompr/main.md

 ### Dissolving and aggregating polygons

 Like attribute data aggregation, covered in section \@ref(vector-attribute-aggregation), spatial data aggregation (also known as dissolving polygons) can be a way of *condensing* data.
-Aggregated data show some statistic about a variable (typically mean average or total) in relation to some kind of *grouping variable*.
+Aggregated data show some statistic about a variable (typically average or total) in relation to some kind of *grouping variable*.
 For attribute data aggregation the grouping variable is another variable, typically one with few unique values relative to the number of rows.
 The `REGION` variable in the `us_states` dataset is a good example: there are only four subregions but 49 states (excluding Hawaii and Alaska).